 He leaps from the bars of his cage to the concrete floor.
 He slaps his hands on the floor and spins around.
 I leap from the limb of blame to the pool of complicity.

-He has a toy parrot in his office that squawks whenever the noise hits a certain level.
-His squawks are usually triggered by laughter resulting in yet more laughter.
+Christian has a toy parrot in his office that squawks whenever the noise hits a certain level.
+The squawks are usually triggered by laughter resulting in yet more laughter.

 “When the mind lies, like god you relinquish your nervous heart.”